borakarakus1/borakarakus1/README.md

 Software Engineer at Turk EximBank
 ----------------------------

-I'm a 4th-year software engineering student passionate about backend development.
-Proficient in Java, Spring, Python, Django, Flask, SQL, PL-SQL, and Git.
-Skilled in building scalable systems, working collaboratively, and eager to contribute to a dynamic team's success.
+I am passionate about backend development and have experience in Java, SpringBoot, Python, Django, SQL, PL-SQL, and Git.
+I specialize in building scalable systems that meet business requirements and have worked in teams using Git.
+Additionally, I have a strong understanding of microservices architecture.
+I am excited to bring my skills to a dynamic team and continue to grow as a software engineer.

 * 🌍  I'm based in Istanbul
 * ✉️  You can contact me at [borakarakus02@gmail.com](mailto:borakarakus02@gmail.com)